vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 ![Screenshot of VS Code statusbar after succesful compilation](/assets/latex/VSCodeStatusbarCompiled.png)

-If you don't get a success, have a look at [FIXING VS CODE](/latex/configuration/fixingVSCode).
+If you do not get a success, have a look at [VS Code problems troubleshooting](/latex/configuration/fixingVSCode).
 If you get the success checkmark, click the `View LaTeX PDF` button.

 ---